-The following eleven, Human Service (HS): Alcohol and Drug Counseling (ADC) classes are open to any RCTC students.
-So, if one of the eleven classes listed below, sound interesting to you, feel free to enroll in that class.
+The following Human Service (HS): Alcohol and Drug Counseling (ADC) classes are open to any RCTC students.
+If one of the classes listed below, sound interesting to you, feel free to enroll in that class.

 - HS 1710: Foundations of Alcohol and Drug Counseling (3 cr)